Recharge

 How to apply

-Museums will be supported to carry out an organisational self-assessment to identify priorities for improvement, using the tried and tested MD Organisational Health Check.
-The process will allow museums to assess and analyse all aspects of their operations in order to identify what they are doing well and areas for improvement.
+Museums will be supported to carry out an organisational self-assessment to identify priorities for improvement, using the tried and tested MD organisational health check.
+The process will allow museums to assess and analyse all aspects of their operations in order to identify what they are doing well and where there are areas for improvement.

-If you would like to apply, please complete and return an application form, along with any supporting documents to [email protected], no later than 5pm on Mon 19 May 2025.
+If you’d like to apply, please complete and return an application form, along with any supporting documents to [email protected].

-If you are unsure whether your project would be eligible, have questions about the criteria or would like to discuss your project in more detail, please get in touch with Yvette Shepherd, or join us at one of our online coffee morning sessions on Thu 24 Apr or Thu 1 May.
+If you're unsure whether your project would be eligible, have questions about the grant criteria or would like to discuss your project in more detail, please do get in touch with Yvette Shepherd, Museum Development Officer Organisational Health.
+Or join us at one of two online coffee sessions on Tue 21 Apr or Thu 23 Apr.

 Current grants